wwydmanski/RLinWiFi/README.md

 # RLinWiFi
 Code for "Contention Window Optimization in IEEE 802.11ax Networks with Deep Reinforcement Learning" article published at WCNC 2021.
+Preprint available at Arxiv - https://arxiv.org/pdf/2003.01492

 ## Prerequisites
 In order to run this code you need python 3.6 (tensorflow dependency) with installed dependencies: